-- C. New, Expanded, or Board Member Program Requests will be accepted and must include sufficient justification for review.
-Board Member Program Requests must be voted on individually. - D. New or expanded program requests must be accompanied by an adequate justification and be included in the budget request as a separate package.
+- C. New, Expanded, or Board Memberor Expanded Program Requests will be accepted.
+They must be accompanied by an adequate justification and be included in the budget request as a separate package.
+FAS will provide budget instructions with detail on the New or Expanded Program Request package.
+FAS will not present requests that do not include sufficient justification for Board consideration.
+All requests will be provided in the budget document, but only those that fulfill the required elements of the request package will be presented during the budget hearings for consideration. - C.D. and must include sufficient justification for review.
+Board Member Program Requests must be voted on individually.
+Board Member requests must adhere to the same format and deadlines as departmental requests and in addition will be heard at the designated standing committee prior to the budget hearings.
+Only requests that are supported by the standing committees will be considered at the budget hearings.
+Consideration of Board Member requests will follow the hearing of all other requests. - D. New or expanded program requests must be accompanied by an adequate justification and be included in the budget request as a separate package.
 FAS will provide detail, as a part of the budget instructions, of what should be included in the justification.
-FAS will not accept requests that do not include sufficient justification for funding. - E. Department/Agency/Office Heads are encouraged to review each vacant position in their department during the budget development and throughout the fiscal year with regard to each position's importance to the department and any alternative to refilling the vacant position.
+FAS will not accept requests that do not include sufficient justification for funding. - E. Department/Agency/Office Heads are encouraged to review each vacant position in their department during the budget development and throughout the fiscal year with regard to each position's importance to the department and any alternative to refilling the vacant position. - E.F.
+As outlined in the Strategic Plan, Staff will consistently consider and present options to advance energy and environmental stewardship (e.g., vehicle fleet, solar, wind, energy retrofits, etc.).